 There’s a couple of don’ts to remember.
 Washing up liquid or essential oils should never be used to clean these mats.
 Also don’t fold them up.

 Yogi Bare Teddy Mats

 Yogi Bare Teddy Mats have been carefully designed to complement hot yoga or travel practise.
-Bearing this in mind, it’s important to maintain your mat well as they’re likely to pick up more grime and sweat.
+Bearing this in mind, it’s important to maintain your mat hygiene well as they’re likely to pick up more grime and sweat.
 Humid, moist conditions are the ideal breeding ground for germs.
 It’s no drama though.
-These cleverly designed mats take convenience one step further, making them the ultimate user-friendly yoga mat.
+These innovative mats take convenience one step further, making them the ultimate user-friendly yoga mat.
 You can put them on a quick wash in the washing machine at 30/40 degrees with a small amount of detergent.
 After that, hang them up to dry and store out of direct sunlight.